Blue0505/SplendidSplendor/refactoring.md

 [ ] Rewrite/fix tests
     [ ] Remove the action logging system
-    [ ] Play through game and write tests for anything that goes wrong
+    [ ] Play through game and write tests for anything that goes wrong [ ] Remove other branches/squash commits/prep to merge